 There is no cure for TSC, although treatment is available for a number of the symptoms.
-In October 2010, the U.S. Food and Drug Administration approved the use of the generic drug everolimus to treat benign tumors called subependymal giant cell astrocytomas (SEGA) in individuals with tuberous sclerosis who require treatment but are not candidates for surgery.
+Rapamycin and related drugs are not yet approved by the U.S. Food and Drug Administration (FDA) for any purpose in individuals with TSC.
+The FDA has approved the drug everolimus (Afinitor®) to treat subependymal giant cell astrocytomas (SEGA brain tumors) and angiomyolipoma kidney tumors.
 Antiepileptic drugs such as vigabatrin may be used to control seizures and medications may be prescribed for behavior problems.
 Intervention programs, including special schooling and occupational therapy, may benefit individuals with special needs and developmental issues.
 Surgery, including dermabrasion and laser treatment, may be useful for treatment of skin lesions.
 Because TSC is a lifelong condition, individuals need to be regularly monitored by a doctor.
 Due to the many varied symptoms of TSC, care by a clinician experienced with the disorder is recommended.

 The prognosis for individuals with TSC depends on the severity of symptoms.
 Individuals with mild symptoms generally do well and live long productive lives, while individuals with the more severe form may have serious disabilities.
 In rare cases, seizures, infections, or tumors in vital organs such as the kidneys and brain can lead to severe complications and even death.
 However, with appropriate medical care, most individuals with the disorder can look forward to normal life expectancy.